kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

         dns-nameservers 9.9.9.9
 ```

-> If you want, you can define the configuration for the IPv6 stack.
+> If you want, you can define the IPv6 stack configuration.
+>
+> If you want, you can use another DNS resolver.

 * Define the VM hostname: